 This semester the Professional Nonprofit Management Certificate Program is forging new partnerships with other professional nonprofit support organizations.
-Our new partners include the Colorado Nonprofit Association (CNA), Community Resource Center (CRC), and Southwest Rural Philanthropy Days (SWRPD) which is coming to Pagosa Springs on June 11 - 13, 2014.
+Our new partners include:

-Renny Fagan, the President and CEO of CNA, will be presenting their research on current funding trends as part of the this spring's Making a Difference class series, and we are working on other nonprofit leadership workshops we can offer collaboratively.
-The CRC has also offered top quality seminars in our region for years and we are happy to partner with them as they work with major Colorado foundations to bring workshops and leadership to SWRPD.
+Renny Fagan, the President and CEO of CNA, presented research on current funding trends as part of the this spring's Making a Difference class series, and we are working on other nonprofit leadership workshops we can offer collaboratively.
+The CRC has offered top quality seminars in our region for years and we are happy to partner with them as they work with major Colorado foundations to bring workshops and leadership to SWRPD.

-Nonprofit Management - Making a Difference: Financial Leadership, our spring series of courses through the Certificate Program, features a blend of local nonprofit talent and proven professionals from the front range.
-We are so delighted to bring the highly-rated Dan Harris back to offer an interactive session where he will help students develop and tell their stories to reach the hearts of potential donors.
-Paulette Church will be teaching on the power of the 990 for fundraising, a little understood topic because of all the changes by the I.R.S. to this vital form.
-Bill Smith has been working with entrepreneurs for 30 years and helping successful business start-ups, including Mercury, and he will bring a new business planning perspective to our program.
-Tim Kroes, Executive Director of Adaptive Sports, and Paulette Church are teaming up to share practices they have used to retain and develop staff to bring stability to nonprofits.
+Nonprofit Management - Making a Difference: Financial Leadership, our spring series of courses through the Certificate Program, featured a blend of local nonprofit talent and proven professionals from the front range.
+We are so delighted to have brought the highly-rated Dan Harris back to offer an interactive session where he helped students develop and tell their stories to reach the hearts of potential donors.
+Paulette Church taught a dynamic session on the power of the 990 for fundraising, a little understood topic because of all the changes by the I.R.S. to this vital form.
+Bill Smith, who has been working with entrepreneurs for 30 years and helping successful business start-ups, including Mercury, brought a new business planning perspective to this spring's program.
+Tim Kroes, Executive Director of Adaptive Sports, and Paulette Church are teaming up on April 30, our final class in the series, to share practices they have used to retain and develop staff to bring stability to nonprofits.
 Best practices from nonprofit research will also be presented.

 Paulette Church, Director